natalieagus/50005/docs/Labs/07-Lab7-Encryption-2026-c.md

 # Submission

-You are to complete this lab's quiz on eDimension as you complete the tasks.

 Once you have completed all tasks, schedule a checkoff as a Team with your Lab TA by next week Friday 6PM.
+This is a bigger checkoff, worth 3% of your grade.

 {:.task-title}
 > ✅ Checkoff
 >
 > Demonstrate completion of ALL tasks in this handout: encryption and decryption of text, encryption and decryption of images using CBC and ECB mode, generation of message digest and verification.
+You are also required to answer questions pertaining to RSA, message digest, and just general knowledge from Week 10 Lecture to obtain full marks during the checkoff.

 ### System Requirements